ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

    - [provider.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/provider.tf) - contains the configuration of the provider such as the credentials to access {{site.data.keyword.Bluemix_notm}}.
    - [vm.tf](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/vm.tf) - contains the server configurations to deploy the VM with specified variables.
    - [terraform.tfvars.template](https://github.com/IBM-Cloud/LAMP-terraform-ibm/blob/master/terraform.tfvars.template) - variables that terraform will prompt you to enter.
-4. Copy the terraform.tfvars.template file to terraform.tfvars.
-Open the terraform.tfvars with your IDE, modify the file by adding the values mentioned in the previous section.
-Any variable defaults in the .tf files can be specified in this file.
+4. Copy the `terraform.tfvars.template` file to `terraform.tfvars`.
+Open the `terraform.tfvars` with your IDE, modify the file by adding the values mentioned in the previous section.
+Any variable defaults in the `.tf` files can be specified in this file.

 Note on SSH key - The public key from a private/public key pair is required to create a virtual machine instance.
-If you already have a key pair it is likely in this file: ~/.ssh/id_rsa.pub (the private key does not have the .pub file extension and should not be used).
+If you already have a key pair it is likely in this file: `~/.ssh/id_rsa.pub` (the private key does not have the .pub file extension and should not be used).
 [SSH Keys](https://{DomainName}/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys) will help you create the pair if needed.

 ## Create a LAMP stack server from the terraform configuration
 {: #Createserver}